Sign Up

 Talking to Dementia Residents

 Nursing Assistants (NA) have a difficult but rewarding job, especially in long-term care.
-The CNA can be in a nursing home, a hospital or in home care.
-CNAs are the "front line" workers, giving direct patient care.
-Because CNAs have such a close, personal relationship with their patients, they form LASTING relationships with both the patient and the family.
+The certified nursing assistant (CNA) can work in a nursing home, a hospital, or in-home care.
+CNAs are the "front-line" workers, giving direct patient care.
+Because CNAs have such a close, personal relationship with their patients, they form LASTING relationships with both the patient and the family(Ternyak, 2023).

 CNA Duties

-Working with cognitively impaired patients takes a special kind of person: a person with patience, kindness and understanding.
-It is not always easy to work with someone who is agitated, angry or aggressive.
-The key to working safely is to learn to communicate effectively, knowing what your residents need/want before they can start "acting out."
+Working with cognitively impaired patients takes a special kind of person.
+A person with patience, kindness, and understanding.
+It is not always easy to work with someone who is agitated, angry, or aggressive.
+The key to working safely is to learn to communicate effectively.
+You need to know what your residents need and want before they can start "acting out."

-CNAs assist residents in doing basic Activities of Daily Living (ADLs): helping with bathing, dressing, brushing their hair, mouth care and eating.
-When agitated behaviors start, CNAs must learn to control the situation and keep the resident safe, using verbal or non-verbal cues.
-CNAs communicate with many different people during their work hours, including the supervisor, charge nurse, co-workers, physicians, families and residents.
+CNAs assist residents in doing basic Activities of Daily Living (ADLs).
+ADLs include bathing, dressing, brushing their hair, mouth care, and eating.
+When troubled behaviors start, CNAs must learn to control the situation.
+They need to keep the resident safe using verbal or non-verbal cues.
+CNAs communicate with many different people during their work hours, including the supervisor, charge nurse, co-workers, physicians, families, and residents (Ternyak, 2023).

 Different Styles of Communication

-Communication is the exchange of information in the form of messages, symbols, thoughts, signs, and opinions (Aarti, R., 2009).
-There are many different types of communication, but there are only a few that are effective when working with dementia residents.
+Communication is the exchange of information in the form of messages, symbols, thoughts, signs, and opinions (Merriam-Webster, n.d.).
+There are many different types of communication.
+Only a few are effective when working with dementia residents (Alzheimer’s Society, 2021; EveryNurse Staff, 2023).

 Verbal communication is the most common form to use.
-It involves the use of words or sounds, spoken or written (Alvare, S., Fuzy, J., & Rymer, S, 2009).
+It involves the use of words or sounds.
+It can be spoken or written (Farid et al., 2023).
 It is important to remember to speak to everyone with kindness, compassion, and respect.
 Do not yell or speak loudly.
-Use short sentences so the resident can follow directions easier.
+Use short sentences so the resident can follow directions more easily.
 When working with dementia residents, it is the most important part of daily care.
 Speaking slowly, clearly, and face-to-face is the best way to communicate with dementia residents.
 Eye contact is very important.
-The tone of your voice can have an effect on the resident.
+The tone of your voice can have an effect on the resident (Alzheimer’s Society, 2021; EveryNurse Staff, 2023; Sharkiya, 2023).

-Non-verbal communication is the way we communicate without using words (Alvare, S., Fuzy, J., & Rymer, S., 2009).
+Non-verbal communication is the way we communicate without using words (EveryNurse Staff, 2023; Farid et al., 2023).
 Body language is easy to understand.
 Anger is very simple to display and hard to control.
-When assisting a resident, be careful how you stand, hold your arms, and keep your facial expressions as neutral as you can.
+When assisting a resident, be careful how you stand.
+Make sure to hold your arms and keep your facial expressions as neutral as you can.
 If you stand with your arms crossed, you show anger.
 If you have a frown on your face, you show anger.
 If you are standing with your hands on your hips, it shows anger.
 Always be aware of your body language.

 Always approach a dementia resident from the front.
-If you happen to start talking or if you touch them without them seeing you, they become startled and may try to hit you.
+If you happen to start talking or if you touch them without them seeing you, they may become startled and may try to hit you.
 Be respectful, and think about the reaction you may cause with your behavior.
-Identify yourself before speaking, and use the resident’s name.
-This will help spark their memory.
+Identify yourself before speaking and use the resident’s name.
+This will help spark their memory (Ferman et al., n.d.).

 Dementia

-It is very important to know the different stages of Alzheimer's disease to be better able to care for the residents.
+It is very important to know the different stages of Alzheimer's disease.
+This allows the CNA to provide better care for the residents.
 Not all residents have the same signs at the same stage of the disease.
 One resident may be able to play a musical instrument but not be able to carry on a conversation.
-Another may be able to read but not to feed themselves.
-The following chart shows how the resident changes in each stage of Alzheimer's disease (Alvare, Fuzy, & Rymer, 2009).
+Others may be able to read but not to feed themselves.
+The following chart shows how the resident may change in each stage of Alzheimer's disease (Alzheimer’s Association, n.d.d; Alzheimer’s Society, 2023; National Institute on Aging, 2023).

 Stages of Alzheimer's Disease